LGBudd/KOSH-KATW-KGRB_and_UP_Mich/README.md

 ### To Download

-To download the custom scenery files, go to the [to be determined] page and download the zip archives.
+To download the custom scenery files, go to the https://drive.google.com/drive/folders/1M9WjElL-fEfNbW6i0KpBB4yiV9rxb0Pk?usp=sharing page and download the zip archives.

 ## To Install